axiros/DevApps/tests/tutorial.md

     def not_found(self, *a, **kw):
         raise Exception('not supported:', self.oper_func)
 ```

-> Don't worry about the strange way of hinting parameter types for now, this is
-> just one way to do it.

 Via the `devapp` command, you can provide config on the CLI (in addition to
 config file and environ) and run this right away: